Skip to content

 The token is a standard JWT that can be validated using the OIDC Metadata Document for a given cluster.

-The metadata document is available in Fasit as an environment variable for each environment under the key apiserver_oidc_well_known_url.
+The URL to the metadata document is available in Fasit as an environment variable for each environment under the key apiserver_oidc_well_known_url.

 {